-In more recent times, research projects have revealed a significant interest in ATs amongst CAPA members (can include image and link to 2018 and 2020 AT publications) - indeed, some Members and Affiliates are focused only on ATs, organisations that in relatively recent years became members of IFAC.
+In more recent times, research projects have revealed a significant interest in ATs amongst CAPA members - indeed, some Members and Affiliates are focused only on ATs, organisations that in relatively recent years became members of IFAC.
 Such organisations can be seen to flourish in developed economies, whilst for a long time development partners have been advocating the need for ATs in developing and emerging economies.

-CAPA is of the view that there are enormous opportunities for the accountancy profession in embracing ATs and providing clarity around the position, role and attributes of ATs.
+CAPA is of the view that there are enormous opportunities for the accountancy profession in embracing ATs and providing clarity around the position, role and attributes of

+ATs.
 More importantly, there are enormous benefits to the market, represented by organisations in the private and public sectors, including the providers of accounting and auditing services.